levi770/web3-service/INTEGRATION.md

 ## REST API endpoint to get token metadata from DB

-`GET /metadata/:address/:id`
+`GET /metadata/:slug/:id`

-This endpoint requires the `"address"` and `"id"` parameters, which are the contract address in blockchain and the token ID in the contract state on the blockchain (`"token_id"` in the database).
+This endpoint requires the `"slug"` and `"id"` parameters, which are the contract slug in DB and the token ID in the contract state on the blockchain (`"token_id"` in the database).
 The response will contain the metadata payload for the specified token.

 Output example: